 The advantage of this approach is that it is market-driven and does not require historical data.
 However, the estimated market risk premium derived in this manner is itself the sum of three components, one of which is an estimate and therefore, subject to some degree of uncertainty.
-The major methodological drawback with using the dividend growth model is that it relies upon the highly questionable assumptions that the financial market is efficient and correctly valued and that the dividend yields, the growth in dividends and the expected inflation are constant into the infinite future.
-In addition, the approach purports to derive a forecast of what the market risk premium is expected to be from forecasts of future dividend yields and growth rates, rather than the premium that investors demand as compensation for risk.
+The major methodological drawback with using the dividend growth model is that it assumes that the financial market is efficient and correctly valued and that the dividend yields, the growth in dividends and the expected inflation are constant into the infinite future, which are highly questionable assumptions.
+In addition, the approach purports to derive a forecast of what the MRP is expected to be from forecasts of future dividend yields and growth rates, rather than the premium that investors demand as compensation for risk.